A Cultural Tapestry: Creole Sweets

 Gathering Around the Table

 Across the Creole world, sweets have always been at the heart of celebration—marking milestones, holidays, and everyday moments of togetherness.
-Sharing a plate of bonbon amid laughter and conversation is an act of cultural affirmation, a way of saying, “We are here, and our stories matter.”
+Sharing a bonbon amid laughter and conversation is an act of cultural affirmation, a way of saying, “We are here, and our stories matter.”
 Whether at bustling street festivals or quiet Sunday afternoons, these moments ensure that the flavors of the past remain vibrant in the present.

 A Taste of Heritage, Shared with the World